AzuraCast/azuracast-docs/home.md

 # Friends of AzuraCast
 We would like to thank the following organizations for their support of AzuraCast's ongoing development:

-- [DigitalOcean](https://m.do.co/c/21612b90440f) for generously providing the server resources we use for our demonstration instance, our staging and testing environments, and more
+- [DigitalOcean](https://m.do.co/c/21612b90440f) For generously providing the server resources we use for our demonstration instance, our staging and testing environments, and more

-- [JetBrains](https://www.jetbrains.com/) for making our development faster, easier and more productive with tools like PhpStorm
+- [JetBrains](https://www.jetbrains.com/) For making our development faster, easier and more productive with tools like PhpStorm

-- [CrowdIn](https://crowdin.com/) for giving us a simple and powerful tool to help translate our application for users around the world
+- [CrowdIn](https://crowdin.com/) For giving us a simple and powerful tool to help translate our application for users around the world

-- [Netlify](https://www.netlify.com/) for supporting open-source software like ours and for serving as the host of our web site!
+- [Netlify](https://www.netlify.com/) For supporting open-source software like ours and for serving as the host of our web site!
+{.links-list}

 The creators and maintainers of the many free and open-source tools that AzuraCast is built on, who have done so much to help move FOSS forward